joanllenas/ngx-date-fns/README.md

 ```

 This command will load a file in your browser where you will see that `date-fns` takes `63Kb`, which is significantly less than the `286Kb` of the whole library without tree shaking applied. (this, of course, will be much less after gzipping).

+Also take into account that locale files tend to increase the final bundle size of `date-fns` as well.

 ## Available pipes